CHLSS

 Licensing & Accreditation

-Children’s Home is Hague Accredited by the IAAME and both Children’s Home and LSS are 501(c)3 not-for-profit organizations.
-Both organizations are members of the National Council for Adoption (NCFA) and the North American Council on Adoptable Children (NACAC).
+Children’s Home is Hague Accredited by the Center for Excellence in Adoption Services (CEAS) and both Children’s Home and LSS are 501(c)3 not-for-profit organizations.
+Both organizations are members of the National Council for Adoption (NCFA).

 In Minnesota, both Children’s Home and LSS are licensed by the Minnesota Department of Human Services and meet the standards of the Minnesota Charities Review Council.